-esrally --car="4gheap" --car-params="data_paths:'/opt/elasticsearch'"
+esrally --car="4gheap" --car-params="data\paths:'/opt/elasticsearch'"

 The variables that are exposed depend on the car's configuration.
-In addition, Rally implements special handling for the variable data_paths (by default the values for variable is determined by Rally).
+In addition, Rally implements special handling for the variable data\paths (by default the value for this variable is determined by Rally).